 Size is very important when learning out how to choose a backpack that’s right for you.
 Many travellers are hardcore carry-on travellers and I have to admit, over the years we’ve weaved between carry-on packs and larger backpacks, but in the end, we feel that the best backpacks for travel are in the 55 litre range.
 This size is likely to be the best backpack for travel and hiking.

 This gives you more space to pack a few extra things and be a bit more comfortable on your trip.
 Plus it gives the bag some extra room so that you don’t have to stress the zippers trying to zip up an overly full pack.

 Most importantly, there are some downsides to carry-on travel that aren’t often talked about.
 You won’t be able to travel with any knives (like a good multi-tool), any liquids larger than 100mL (like almost all shampoo bottles), or any gels.

 Plus, with the new “laptop ban” being enforced for travel on certain airlines to certain countries, passengers must put their laptops under the plane, rather than bringing them on carry-on, which completely defeats the convenience of travelling carry-on only.

-Important Features for The Best Travel Backpack
+Important Features in a Backpack

 The best backpacks for travel are going to be the ones that have the most features.
 Later on in this guide, we’re going to show you comparison charts with every imaginable feature for each pack so that you can compare them side-by-side and see what features are important to you.
-But first we’ll list the features that you should definitely look for when shopping for the best travel backpack.
+But first we’ll list the features that you should definitely look for when shopping for the best pack.

 You can also keep all of your electronics in the smaller bag and strap it on the front of you while you’re travelling to keep it safe.
 We never let our daypacks leave our sight because it has our computers, camera gear and our most expensive (and important) possessions.